About

 Contemporary central and eastern Europe consists of heterogeneous societies with contested cultural traditions.
 Offerings in the Department of German and Russian Studies investigate important interconnections among history, society, culture, and language in the region.
 The curricula in German and Russian explore societies challenged and invigorated by change and stress the importance of attaining fluency not only in the language but also in the nuances of cultural understanding.

-The department offers a major and a minor in German and a minor in Russian.
-The department also contributes to the interdisciplinary program in European studies.
+The department offers a German Major, a German Minor, and a Russian Minor.
+The department also contributes to the European Studies Major and Minor.

 Learn Russian in the European Union - logo